markbirbeck/youknowfordevs.com/_posts/2018-10-29-using__writev-to-create-a-fast-writable-stream-for-elasticsearch.md

 # Buffering

-As things stand, we already have a working writable stream for ElasticSearch.
+As things stand, we already have a working writable stream for Elasticsearch.
 However, if we're planning to insert hundreds of thousands of records then it will be slow, and a simple optimisation would be to buffer the records and use the [bulk update API](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-bulk).

 ## Bulk Update API